-- Responsible for calculating and entry of individual patients dialysis machine programming to ensure proper UF goals, sodium levels and and treatment times.
+- Responsible for calculating and entry of individual patients’ dialysis machine programming to ensure proper UF goals, sodium levels, and treatment times.

-- Also helping patients with chronic Kidney disease (CKD) receive safe and effective dialysis.
+- Also helps patients with Chronic Kidney disease (CKD) receive safe and effective dialysis.

-- Experienced in monitoring patient while undergoing Dialysis and checking vital signs.
+- Experienced in monitoring patients while undergoing Dialysis and checking vital signs.

-- Able to perform patient care services such as Dialysis machine set up, sanitization of Dialysis machine, blood sugar level check, Excellent skills at monitoring patient.
+- Able to perform patient care services such as Dialysis machine set up, sanitization of Dialysis machine, blood sugar level check, Excellent skills at monitoring patients.

-- Primes dialyzer with saline or heparinized solution to prepare machine for use.
+- Primes dialyzer with saline or heparinized solution to prepare the machine for use.

-- Transports patient to dialysis room and positions patient on lounge chair at hemodialysis machine.
+- Transports patient to dialysis room and positions patient on a lounge chair at hemodialysis machine.

 - Takes and records patient’s predialysis weight, temperature, blood pressure, pulse rate, and respiration rate.

-- Explains dialysis procedure and operation of hemodialysis machine to patient before treatment to allay anxieties.
+- Explains dialysis procedure and operation of hemodialysis machine to the patient before treatment to allay anxieties.

-- Set up dialysis machine to provide treatment for patients with kidney failure.
+- Set up dialysis machines to provide treatment for patients with kidney failure.

-- Explain dialysis procedure and operation of machine before treatment starts.
+- Explain the dialysis procedure and operation of the machine before treatment starts.

 - Cleans area of access (fistula, catheter, or graft) using antiseptic solution

-- Inspect equipment settings, pressures, conductivity, to ensure safety of patient.
+- Inspect equipment settings, pressures, conductivity, to ensure the safety of patients.

 - Connect the hemodialysis machine to access in patient’s forearm or catheter site and start blood circulating through the dialyzer.